 In this article:

 People usually take their oral health for granted and pay the price for it later.
-Negligence and improper oral hygiene are the most common causes of most dental issues.
+Negligent and improper oral hygiene are the most common causes of most dental issues.

 The same holds true for the accumulation of plaque and tartar on your teeth, which sets the ground for more serious damage if not treated timely.